US Immigration & Visa Attorneys

 - EB5 visa: For non-citizens who invest in the U.S. and create jobs.
 More information about visas including the EB-5 visa.

-- Spousal visa: For non-citizens with a spouse who is a U.S. citizen or green card holder.
+- Spouse visa: For non-citizens with a spouse who is a U.S. citizen or green card holder.

 Non-immigrant visas are for temporary stays in the U.S. and typically have an expiration date.
 The process for obtaining a non-immigrant visa involves an application to the USCIS and typically an interview.
 Most non-immigrant visas fall under the following classifications: